 Legal Requirements

 Starting a C corp involves a few steps.
-First, entrepreneurs must file the articles of incorporation with the Secretary of State in the state where the business will be headquartered.
+First, entrepreneurs must file the articles of incorporation (also called a certificate of incorporation) with the Secretary of State in the state where the business will be headquartered.

 C corps are required to file annual reports and adhere to specific state laws, which may vary from one state to the next.
-For instance, Delaware’s renowned business-friendly regulations attract many corporations to incorporate there.
+For instance, Delaware’s renowned business-friendly regulations attract many companies to incorporate there.
+Delaware corporations benefit from well-established corporate law and a business court system designed specifically for corporate disputes.

 Paying Yourself